For Immediate Release

-Maine senators have yet to co-sponsor Senate bill
+Seven Democratic caucus senators have yet to co-sponsor Senate bill

 Despite D.C. having a larger population than two states — Vermont and Wyoming — President Trump was able to order the occupation of D.C. because residents lack the basic representation in Congress afforded to Americans living in all 50 states.
-Americans living in D.C. do not have senators or a voting representative in Congress, nor a governor or control over their own national guard.
+Americans living in D.C. do not have senators or a voting representatives in Congress, nor a governor or control over their own national guard.

 Prior to the Trump Administration militarizing the nation’s capital, African-Americans there were already suffering disproportionately from the COVID-19 pandemic.
 Most of those infected in D.C. are people of color, and 75% of those who have died are African-American.